star-wars-vehicles/star-wars-vehicles-redux/README.md

 Generating documentation assumes you have `ldoc` as well as `lua-discount` installed.

-Please install them using a tool like *luarocks* before continuing.
+Please install them using a tool like `luarocks` before continuing.

 Run `ldoc .` inside the root directory to generate documentation into the `docs` folder.

-The `doc.md` file inside of the documentation folder can bbe customized beforehand to change the manual.
+The `doc.md` file inside of the documentation folder can be customized beforehand to change the manual.